NSW Work Injury Claim

 Quick answer

-For a NSW psychological injury claim, the strongest starting point is a clear diagnosis, work-related history, treating evidence, capacity restrictions, and documents that answer the insurer's likely dispute reason.
-If the insurer relies on reasonable management action or section 11A, the response should address the actual management action and whether it was reasonable, not just the distress caused.
+For a NSW psychological injury workers compensation claim, the strongest starting point is a clear diagnosis, work-related history, treating evidence, capacity restrictions, and documents that answer the insurer's likely dispute reason.
+If the insurer relies on reasonable management action or section 11A, the response should address the actual action, whether it was reasonable, whether work was still a material contributor, and what evidence supports the worker's account.

 Diagnosis and work contribution